aditimech/string-exercise/README.md

 # string-exercise
-This is an exercise about string
+This is an exercise about string object